1.

 4.

-Lyons, M. Biological psychology. vol. Critical thinking in psychology (Learning Matters, 2014).
+Lyons, M. Biological Psychology. vol. Critical thinking in psychology (Learning Matters, Exeter, 2014).

 5.

-Green, L. Understanding the life course: sociological and psychological perspectives.
-(Polity, 2010).
+Green, L. Understanding the Life Course: Sociological and Psychological Perspectives.
+(Polity, Cambridge, 2010).

 6.